shkrazini/udisken/README.md

 # udisken

-An automounter that stays quite quiet.
+A Linux automounter that stays quite quiet.

 ## Requires